Exploiting Playbacks in Unsupervised Domain Adaptation for 3D Object Detection: Acknowledgment

 \subsection{Details on Datasets}

-As summarized in~\autoref{tbl::dataset} of the main paper, we split each dataset into two parts, a training set and a test set.
+We split each dataset into two parts, a training set and a test set.
 When a dataset is used as the source, we train the detector using its (ground truth) training labeled frames.
 When a dataset is used as the target, we adapt the detector using its training sequences without revealing the ground truth labels.
 We evaluate the adapted models on the test set.
 We provide detailed properties of the five autonomous driving datasets and the way we split the data as follows.

 \textbf{\kitti.} The \kitti object detection benchmark~\cite{geiger2013vision,geiger2012we} contains 7,481 scenes for training and 7,518 scenes for testing.
 All the scenes are pictured around Karlsruhe, Germany in clear weather and day time.
 For each scene, \kitti provides 64-beam Velodyne LiDAR point cloud and stereo images.
 The training set is further separated into 3,712 training and 3,769 validation scenes as suggested by \cite{chen20153d}.
 The training scenes are sampled from 96 data sequences, which have no overlap with the sequences where validation scenes are sampled.
 These training sequences are collected in 10 Hz, resulting in 13,596 frames.
 We extract the sequences from the raw \kitti data as our adaptation data.
 We use such data splits in all experiments related to \kitti, except for \textbf{adaptation between different locations inside the same dataset} (cf. \autoref{tbl:kitticc2kittirr} of the main paper).
 For adaptation between different locations inside the \kitti dataset, we split the sequences in training set by their categories: \emph{city/campus} as the source (38 sequences, 9,556 frames, 3,420 labeled frames) and \emph{residential/road} as the target (23 sequences, 10,448 frames, 3619 labeled frames).
 In \autoref{tbl:kitticc2kittirr}, all models are pre-trained in city/campus data.
 Due to limited data, different from what we do UDA among five autonomous driving datasets, \emph{we perform adaptation and final evaluation on the full target data.} Note that in this case, the detectors still do not have access to ground truth labels during UDA.